audioxide/data/data/posts/20181218-articles-top-10-singles-of-2018.md

 ­
 **Fred**

 This was the standout track on [*Bad Witch*](/reviews/nine-inch-nails-bad-witch/), one of the murkier albums of the year.
 “God Break Down the Door” hits a balance of finesse and filth that has seldom been bettered in Trent Reznor’s decidedly fine and filthy career.
-The track dives headlong into the murky jazz underworld of David Bowie’s swansong, *[Blackstar](/reviews/david-bowie-blackstar/), *and there finds all manner of shadowy gems.
+The track dives headlong into the murky jazz underworld of David Bowie’s swansong, [*Blackstar*](/reviews/david-bowie-blackstar/), and there finds all manner of shadowy gems.

 The breathless muddle of horns and thumping percussion that undercuts the song is juxtapositioned beautifully with an eerie, alien ambience.
 It’s decidedly creepy.
 Reznor sits growling in the middle, naturally.
 It all amounts to a track that’s as elegant as it is disconcerting, and a touching NIN tribute to Bowie.
 The starman couldn’t have done it better himself.